Adiba1604041/portfolio/README.md

  • Adiba Ibnat Hossain}, Sagnik Ray Choudhury and Hamed Alhoori, ” SciHallu: A Multi-Granularity Hallucination Detection Dataset for Scientific Writing”, Accepted in International Joint Conference on Natural Language Processing & Asia-Pacific Chapter of the Association for Computational Linguistics, 2025 (IJCNLP-AACL-2025) </div>
  <br>
 <div style="text-align: justify;">
- • Adiba Ibnat Hossain and Asaduzzaman, ” Bangla Text Search Engine Using Pointwise Approach of Learn to Rank(Ltr) Algorithm”, In 2022 IEEE International Women in Engineering (WIE) Conference on Electrical and Computer Engineering (WIECON-ECE), pages 227–232, 2022..
-(Link) </div>
+ • Adiba Ibnat Hossain and Asaduzzaman, ” Bangla Text Search Engine Using Pointwise Approach of Learn to Rank(Ltr) Algorithm”, In 2022 IEEE International Women in Engineering (WIE) Conference on Electrical and Computer Engineering (WIECON-ECE), pages 227–232, 2022. </div>
  <br>
 <div style="text-align: justify;">
- • Adiba Ibnat Hossain and Asaduzzaman, ” Bangla Text Search Engine Using Pointwise Approach of Learn to Rank(Ltr) Algorithm”, In 2022 IEEE International Women in Engineering (WIE) Conference on Electrical and Computer Engineering (WIECON-ECE), pages 227–232, 2022..
-(Link) </div>
+ • Adiba Ibnat Hossain and Asaduzzaman, ” Bangla Text Search Engine Using Pointwise Approach of Learn to Rank(Ltr) Algorithm”, In 2022 IEEE International Women in Engineering (WIE) Conference on Electrical and Computer Engineering (WIECON-ECE), pages 227–232, 2022. </div>
  <br>
 <div style="text-align: justify;">
  • Adiba Ibnat Hossain, Sabitri Sikder, Annesha Das, and Ashim Dey, ”Applying Machine Learning Classifiers on ECG Dataset for Predicting Heart Disease”, In 2021 International Conference on Automation, Control and Mechatronics for Industry 4.0 (ACMI), pages 1–6, 2021.
-(Link)
 </div>
 <br>